 The Wrong Way to Propose Marriage

-Which was impeccable timing, given that my father had informed me I wouldn’t be allowed to marry until I’d earned my bachelor’s degree.
-And I was bound and determined to get an MRS degree while I was at it.
+That’s because my father had always told me I would NOT be allowed to marry until I’d earned my bachelor’s degree.

-Despite the fact I was the only girl in the vast majority of these courses, finding Mr. Right proved difficult.
-My reputation preceded me.
+The problem was that – on the small Christian campus I attended — my reputation preceded me.
 Frustratingly few of my classmates seemed keen on dating a nearly-six-foot tall freckled redhead.
 Especially one whose stated life goal was to have and homeschool a houseful of kids.

 Complete Disinterest